The UI for the New Relic Android app provides functionality similar to the standard user interface, with customized details for mobile users.

 - New Relic Plugins, including a list of their components or instances, and their charts and current values from the plugin's Summary.

-- New Relic Mobile, including crash reports, network errors, API calls, and active user count.
+- Mobile monitoring, including crash reports, network errors, API calls, and active user count.

 - Select the filter icon to filter by labels and categories.